Skip to main content

 Drag Show

-The classes of 2014 , 2017, 2018, 2019 and the Grinnell Rainbow alumni are excited to present the third Grinnell College Reunion Drag Show.
+The Grinnell Rainbow alumni are excited to present the fourth Grinnell College Reunion Drag Show.
 After more than a decade of biannual shows, the event has become a successful and enduring tradition for Grinnell College students since 2006.
 The extravaganza, which occurs in the fall and spring, raises money for various LGBTQIA+ organizations both on and off campus.
 It is an event that encapsulates the lasting spirit of Grinnell: a celebration of diversity with a commitment to social justice.
 Come see what all the fuss is about.
 This performance includes flashing lights and loud music.
 Capacity is limited, so please arrive early.

 Social